Autostronomy/AstroPhot/docs/coordinates.rst

 sphere.
 You can set this by including ``reference_radec = (RA_0, DEC_0)`` as an argument in an image you create.
 If a reference is not given, then one will be assumed based on avaialble information.
-Note that if you are doing multiband analysis you should ensure that the ``reference_radec`` is same for all images!
+Note that if you are doing simultaneous multi-image analysis you should ensure that the ``reference_radec`` is same for all images!

 Projection Systems
 ------------------